Admissions Procedures for Howe Montessori – Sibling Preference Plus Random Lottery Procedures

 Open Enrollment Period

-Applicants who wish to be enrolled in the Howe School Montessori Program for the following school year must complete the Montessori Application Forms and submit them to the Howe School Office before the application deadline of 3:45 p.m. on April 3.
-In order to help parents better understand our program, parents will also be encouraged to attend a Parental Informational Meeting to be held this spring.
+Applicants who wish to be enrolled in the Howe School Montessori Program for the following school year must complete the Montessori Application Forms and submit them to the Howe School Office before the application deadline of April 4, 2016.
+As part of the application process, a parent(s) is encouraged to attend a Parental Informational Meeting to be held by April 15.
 The purpose of this meeting is to provide parents with information about the program and explain how the Montessori Philosophy is infused with Dearborn Public School Curriculum.

 Dearborn Public Schools strives to allow siblings to attend the same school.
 Enrollment preference will go to sibling applicants over other applicants as described in the policy below.
 Sibling applicants are those applicants who have at least one sibling who is enrolled in Howe School for the current school year.
 For the purpose of enrollment priority, a parent’s children, step-children, adopted children, and foster children are all considered to be each other’s siblings.

 The enrollment process for kindergarten is conducted first, and then the enrollment process for grades 1-5.
-Applicant families are encouraged to attend a Parent Meeting or have representation there.
-To apply please complete the following forms and return to Howe School Main office by 3:45 p.m. on Friday, April 3, 2020.
+Applicant families are encouraged to attend the Parent Meeting or have representation there.
+Please complete the two following forms and return to Howe School Main office by April 4th, 2016: